 Events are logged.
 All events for all paths in an organization are logged, and retained for seven days.
 Each entry in the table has a status icon; this status is the current status, not the status of the path at the time of the event.
 The event log under Delivery > Events shows the events for the entire organization; the events tab on the path performance page shows only the events that occurred on the relevant path.

 Events trigger notifications.
-Event notices are emails that contain information about appliance availability and path service quality violations and clears .
+Event notices are emails that contain information about monitoring point availability and path service quality violations and clears .
 There’s a set of rules called a notification profile that determines when notices are sent.

 Events are marked.
 There is a separate chart for events; the circles increase in size based on the number of events that occurred during a given time slice.
 Locate events throughout the history of the path by clicking and dragging across the histogram above the capacity chart.